Profile information Member settings

 What is a statutory will?

-To make a valid Will, a person must be over the age of 18, have the intention to create a will and must have mental capacity (also known as 'testamentary capacity').
+To make a valid Will, a person must be over 18, have the intention to create a will, and have mental capacity.

-When someone no longer has mental capacity, this means that a medical professional has determined that a person no longer has the ability to:
+When someone is held to not have mental capacity, this means that a medical professional has determined that a person does not have the ability to:

 • make informed decisions for themselves